front-commerce/developers.front-commerce.com/source/docs/magento1/installation.md

 ## Frequent errors
 - URL Rewrite: the entry point of the API is the file `api.php`.
 In order to work, you need to have the following rules :
     - for Apache in an `.htaccess`: `RewriteRule ^api/rest api.php?type=rest [QSA,L]`
-    - for Nginx in config server:
+    - for Nginx in server config:
     ```
     location /api {
         rewrite ^/api/rest /api.php?type=rest last;